ansible-collections/ibm_zos_core/docs/source/modules/zos_archive.rst

     use_adrdssu
-      If set to true, after unpacking a data set in ``xmit`` or c(terse) format it will perform a single DFSMSdss ADRDSSU RESTORE step.
+      If set to true, after unpacking a data set in ``xmit`` or c(terse) format it will perform a single DFSMSdss ADRDSSU DUMP step.

       | **required**: False
       | **type**: bool